s-gbz/grilborzer.github.io/_posts/2020-08-07-the-power-of-writing-morning-pages-part-5.md

 By the way, **[happiness is a lie](https://markmanson.net/stop-trying-to-be-happy)**.
 People tend to make too big of a deal out of it.

-**I think** .. todays pages gave me a HUGE kick in the butt!
+**I think** .. today's pages gave me a HUGE kick in the butt!
-I feel a overwhelming sensation of strength, power and motivation to GO FOR IT.
+I feel an overwhelming sensation of strength, power and motivation to GO FOR IT.
 And know what?
-Maybe I want to be a full time writer.
+Maybe I want to be a full-time writer.
 Maybe that could be a real thing.
 I feel very inspired after reading [this interview](https://sitesmonster.com/interviews/tania-rascia-the-secret-is-just-do-a-little-bit-over-a-long-time) with [Tania Rascia](https://www.taniarascia.com/).